Few-shot Image Generation via Masked Discrimination: Approach

 The overall loss function of the proposed approach consists of the adversarial loss using image-level and patch-level discrimination and cross-domain consistency loss for the generator and discriminator:

-Here $D_{p}$ represents a subset of the target discriminator $D_{t}$ used for patch-level discrimination. $D_{p}$ outputs intermediate features of $D_{t}$, where the receptive field of each member corresponds to a patch in the input image.
-We apply random masks to the target discriminator $D_{t}$ as stated in Sec \ref{sec2}.
-We find the hyperparameter $\lambda$ between $10^3$ to $5\times 10^3$ appropriate for adaptation setups in this paper empirically.
-Detailed ablations of $\lambda$ are provided in Appendix \ref{ablationslambdamask}.
+Here $D_{p}$ represents a subset of the target discriminator $D_{t}$ used for patch-level discrimination. $D_{p}$ uses intermediate features of $D_{t}$, where the receptive field of each member corresponds to a patch in the input image.
+The proposed masked discrimination has influences on both image-level and patch-level discrimination.
+We find $\lambda$ between $10^3$ to $5\times 10^3$ appropriate for adaptation setups in this paper empirically.
+Detailed ablations of $\lambda$ are added in Appendix \ref{ablationslambdamask}.